PopcornComputer/CHIP_Pro-Docs/source/includes/_gettowork.md

 ```
 sudo connmanctl # enter the connman terminal

-> enable wifi # turn on wifi
+>enable wifi # turn on wifi
-> scan wifi # find networks
+>scan wifi # find networks
-> agent on # let connman prompt for a password when needed
+>agent on # let connman prompt for a password when needed
-> services # list all the visible networks so you can get the wifi_ id string
+>services # list all the visible networks so you can get the wifi_ id string
-> connect wifi_7cc70905cd77_4e5443_managed_psk #connman will then prompt for password
+>connect wifi_7cc70905cd77_4e5443_managed_psk #connect to wifi_ id, connman will then prompt for password
-> quit # get back to linux terminal
+>quit # get back to linux terminal
 ```

-If your network doesn't have a password
+If your network does not have a password connect using the `wifi_` id that does not have the word "hidden" in it.

 ### nmcli

 You may find `nmcli` is the gateway to your network.
 There's a lot of information about nmcli on the [archlinux site](https://wiki.archlinux.org/index.php/NetworkManager).
-If nmcli is what you need, here's the commands you can use to connect to a network using your serial connection in the terminal:
+If nmcli is what you need, here are the commands you can use to connect to a network using your serial connection in the terminal:

 ```
 sudo nmcli d wifi # list visible wifi networks